alanlin0068/aspiration-launch-21/README.md

 ## Interaction Sequence 2

-For Interaction Sequence 2, you will explore how the Aspiration chrome extension works on Amazon.

-First, you will go on amazon as you normally would, and select a product that you would like to purchase.

-Second, navigate to checkout and wait for a pop-up from Aspiration which confirms a donation.

-Third, navigate to your profile through the extension, and check that your donation history was updated.

-## Interaction Sequence 2

 For Interaction Sequence 2, you will explore how to setup the chrome extension that will detect your online purchases and ask if you want to donate the roundup.

 First, goto 'chrome://extensions/' and turn on developer mode and click on the "Load Unpacked" button.
 Select the charity-extension folder in this repo.